 Tribalism and Collectivism

 Africans are tribalistic and communalistic in culture as such are drawn to members of their tribes or religion and tends to live in groups and act collectively.
-This has helped in the retention dogmatism of Christianity and Islam among African Christians and Muslims for it is true that any tribalistic and communalistic group of people will exert social pressure on its members to conform to the beliefs and assumptions of the other members.
+This has helped in the retention of the dogmatism of Christianity and Islam among African Christians and Muslims for it is true that any tribalistic and communalistic group of people will exert social pressure on its members to conform to the beliefs and assumptions of the other members.

 This culture has also made it easy for ideologies and traditions that suppress scientific curiosity and rationality to flourish among Africans for groups of individuals sharing some common goal or belief can easily come to entirely irrational or even self-destructive conclusions, as each member reinforces and magnifies the similar beliefs held by others.